-Locations/ and how to schedule
+Locations/ How to schedule

 Make an appointment